gardener/gardener/docs/usage/topology_aware_routing.md

   labels:
     endpoint-slice-hints.resources.gardener.cloud/consider: "true"
 ```

+> Note: In Kubernetes 1.27 the `service.kubernetes.io/topology-aware-hints=auto` annotation is deprecated in favor of the newly introduced `service.kubernetes.io/topology-mode=auto`.
+When the runtime cluster's K8s version is >= 1.27, use the `service.kubernetes.io/topology-mode=auto` annotation.
+For more details, see the [corresponding upstream PR](https://github.com/kubernetes/kubernetes/pull/116522).

 The `service.kubernetes.io/topology-aware-hints=auto` annotation is needed for kube-proxy.
 One of the prerequisites on kube-proxy side for using topology-aware routing is the corresponding Service to be annotated with the `service.kubernetes.io/topology-aware-hints=auto`.
 For more details, see the following [kube-proxy function](https://github.com/kubernetes/kubernetes/blob/b46a3f887ca979b1a5d14fd39cb1af43e7e5d12d/pkg/proxy/topology.go#L140-L186).
 The `endpoint-slice-hints.resources.gardener.cloud/consider=true` label is needed for gardener-resource-manager to prevent the EndpointSlice hints mutating webhook from selecting all EndpointSlice resources but only the ones that are labeled with the consider label.